JCPuchalt/SiViS/Code/SiViS_App/README.md

 ## SiViS_App
-This code is developed for assessing:
+This code is downloaded and installed on Rasperry Pi 4.
-[1] "Active backlight for automating visual monitoring: an analysis of a lighting control technique for Caenorhabditis elegans cultured on standard Petri plates" PLOS ONE Copyright (c) 2018 UPV and Biopolis.
-A.Sánchez, J.Puchalt, P.Martorell and S.Genovés

-### Research article
-Puchalt JC, Sánchez-Salmerón AJ, Martorell Guerola P, Genovés Martínez S (2019) Active backlight for automating visual monitoring: An analysis of a lighting control technique for Caenorhabditis elegans cultured on standard Petri plates.
-PLOS ONE 14(4): e0215548. https://doi.org/10.1371/journal.pone.0215548
+It may be useful to consult previous documentation in https://github.com/JCPuchalt/c-elegans_smartLight.

-### Hardware description on [1]
+### Hardware description
 Components:
-* Raspberry Pi 3
+* Raspberry Pi 4
 * Pi NoIR Camera V1
 * 7" Raspberry Pi Display
 * Raspberry power supply (at least 2Amp)
 * Micro SD card (at least 16GB)
-* Assemble them as indicated in document https://github.com/JCPuchalt/c-elegans_smartLight/blob/master/S2_Appendix.pdf

 The camera should be coplanar to the display focusing at the center of it at a distance of about 8cm.
 The camera and the display must be firmly grasped, since any minimum displacement will decalibrate the camera-display correspondences.

 ### Easy software installation
-* Install raspbian on Raspberry Pi 3.
+* Install raspbian on Raspberry Pi 4.
     1. Download raspbian installer (NOOBS) from https://www.raspberrypi.org/downloads/noobs/
     2. Unzip the downloaded files
     3. Format a Micro SD with FAT32